 A bird, by chance, that goes that way

 It’s finer not to know;

 Know what the sapphire fellows do,

-Temperance, humility, gratitude and generosity encourage prudence when making land choices where the goods of financial gain and biodiversity have to be weighed against one another.
-The goal is to bring about justice between the reasonable needs of human society and the environmental needs of our planet so as to use land in a sustainable way for the flourishing of future generations of life on Earth.
+Temperance, humility, gratitude and generosity encourage prudence when making land choices where the goods of financial gain and biodiversity must be weighed against one another.
+The goal is to bring about justice between the reasonable needs of human society and the environmental needs of our planet, and become people of justice in the process.

 We face a serious ethical challenge today in protecting and preserving Earth’s biodiversity.
 The principles, goals, and virtues we have discussed in this section help us think through the moral choices that confront us.

 As we consider these choices, we invariably ask ourselves what we value and what core commitments truly engage our inner depths.
 When we gather the courage to face moral choices rather than avoid them, we reach into our spiritual lives, just as human beings have for thousands of years.
 It is to this subject that we now turn.

 Imagine, again, you are the leader of a plan you and your classmates have developed to restore land in your community.
 You are now preparing the presentation that you must give to the town council, requesting the funding you need to do this project.
 What moral virtues will you need to make this presentation?
 Do you feel you possess these virtues?
 What could you do to strengthen them?